AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 22:** The recalculated effluent flow rate graph determined volumetrically from a height difference of 0 cm to 40 cm from the point of zero flow using the clear T-junction oriented vertically in the system.

  The effluent flow rate of the vertical T-junction system was running at slower rates at the same height differences compared to the effluent flow rate of the system before the change of orientation of the T-junction and the elongated microbore PACl tube (Figure 21, 22).
 The slightly slower flow rates were due to the additional friction head loss of the elongated microbore tubing that significantly slowed the flow rate of PACl entering the system.
-Furthermore, the rate the effluent flow rate changes with the difference in height between the constant head tanks was seen to be lower than that of the system before the changes in orientation of the T-junction and the elongated PACl microtubing because the slope of the best fit line of the effluent flow rate after the changes made is smaller (Figure 21 and 22).
+Furthermore, the rate that the effluent flow rate changed with the difference in height between the constant head tanks was seen to be lower than that of the system before the changes in orientation of the T-junction and the elongated PACl microtubing.
+This was exhibited by the fact that the slope of the best fit line of the effluent flow rate was smaller after the changes were made (Figure 21 and 22).

 ### Conditions for Flocculation